Two Way Street Online

 Risk Management

-• Inclusion of parent/guardian or primary support person at all times unless there is a compelling reason not to do this
+One-to-one allied health sessions with a child or young person High SP to include parent, guardian or primary support person at all times in sessions unless there is a compelling reason not to do this.

 Policy Review